1Ferraz1/Projeto/README.md

 - Então a mensagem "Epic sadface: Username and password do not match any user in this service" deve ser visível

-🛒Cenário 2: Simulação de compra
+🛒 Cenário 2: Simulação de compra

 ✅ Cenário: Adicionar e remover produtos do carrinho